desirepath41/visualCaptcha-multiple/README.md

 ### POST `/try`

-Thi is just a sample route, where we post the forms to, and where the visualCaptcha validation takes place.
+This is just a sample route, where we post the forms to, and where the visualCaptcha validation takes place.

 ## License